lukingroup/pylabnet/README.md

 ```
 This can be used for tagging of servers and filtering of servers by lab.
 Defaults to "NO LAB" if not specified.

-* (Optional): A configuration file `network_configuration.json` in the `pylabnet/configs` subfolder can be created with the following field:
+* (Optional): Create a configuration file `network_configuration.json` in the `pylabnet/configs` subfolder with the following field:
 ```javascript
 {
     "subnet": "192.168",          # Windows
     "network_interface": "enp0s3" # Linux
 }
 ```
 This is used to specify which IP address of the local computer should be used when creating servers in the event that it has more than one (e.g. one IP for the LAN and another IP for the Internet).
 For Windows, this is done by specifying a prefix that the IP address should satisfy, while for Linux this is done by specifying the network interface that should be used.
 To check what IP addresses and network interfaces the computer currently has, run the command `ipconfig` on Windows or `ifconfig` on Linux.

 ---

 ## Usage

 The main executables used for launching the Launch Control GUI are `pylabnet_master` and `pylabnet_staticproxy` located in the folder `<env_path>\Scripts` (Windows) or `<env_path>/bin` (Linux).
 If desired, you can create shortcuts for these executables together with the `devices.ico` icon (shown above) for bonus style.

 The master Launch Control `pylabnet_master` starts a `LogServer` and also keeps track of all servers on the network, while proxy Launch Control instances simply connect to the master logger and mirror its information for convenience on remote machines.
 The general workflow for working with Launch Control is the following: